What To Do If Your Car Is Totaled After An Accident In Colorado

 Bachus & Schanker Wins – Over $1 Billion Recovered

-When Is a Car Considered Totaled?
+When Is A Car Considered Totaled?

-A total loss vehicle is damaged so badly that it would cost more to fix than it would be worth.
-The estimate of repair exceeds the value of the car.
 When a car is a total loss after an accident, there is no repair process.
 With an auto total loss accident, the owner receives compensation based on the car’s value and the insurance policy.

 What Happens If I Total My Car?

-Do You Pay a Deductible if a Car Is Totaled?
+Do You Pay A Deductible If A Car Is Totaled?

-You may pay a deductible if the payment comes from your own insurance policy.
 If the other driver is at fault for the accident, their insurance pays for the value of the totaled vehicle.
-In that case, there should be no deductible.
+In that case, there should be no deductible that you’ll have to pay out.

-• Improvements and upgrades made to the vehicle recently, like new tires (However, some policies don’t cover aftermarket modifications)
+• Improvements and upgrades made to the vehicle recently, like new tires.
+(However, some policies don’t cover aftermarket modifications).

-• Comparable vehicles in the area, with similar mileage and features
+• Comparable vehicles in the area with similar mileage and features.

 With research and documentation, you can make a counteroffer to get more money for your totaled car.
 You can also speak with an experienced Colorado car accident lawyer to help you get the compensation you deserve.